pyeatt/SDSMT_thesis/README.md

 least a minimal LaTeX installed.
 I recommend [TeXLive](https://www.tug.org/texlive/acquire-netinstall.html).

-If the automatic setup fails, you can generate everything manually
+If the automatic setup fails, you can generate everything manually.
+Download and unpack the zip file, then open a terminal window and "cd" into the <code>SDSMT_thesis directory</code>.

 <ol>
 <li> To generate documentation:</li>